A London Chinese New Year Chinatown Parade.

 Take a journey through the country where red dragons lurk inside.– Shaun Gibson,

-I wander through London’s Chinatown.
-Red lanterns burn bright against the slate sky, sway back and forth like cherries in a tree tossed by a storm.
+After the parade is over, I take a wander through London’s Chinatown.
+Red lanterns burn bright against the slate sky.
+They sway back and forth like cherries in a tree tossed by a storm.
 Beyond the steamy restaurant windows, families share food.
-The streets heave with people.
-On a small stage at the edge of London Chinatown, an old lady dances with a sword.
+I pushed on through the crowded streets.
+I eventually find a small stage where an old lady dances with a sword.

-London’s Trafalgar Square is where the main Chinese New Year events take place with a free concert played out on a large stage.
-Now the rain is like a fragmented freezing ocean.
-A small crowd, topped with umbrellas, stands before the stage.
+Trafalgar Square is where the main Chinese New Year events take place with a free concert played out on a large stage and it’s there that I head next.
+The rain is like a fragmented freezing ocean.
+I am freezing.
+I could feel myself shiver inside my soaked coat.
+A small crowd, topped with umbrellas, stood before the main stage.

-The sounds of ancient China wash over the shivering crowd and drenched disinterested stone lions of Trafalgar square.
-Performers try their best to cheer the crowd but there is only so much enthusiasm you can muster when you are freezing cold and soaked through to the bone.
+The sounds of ancient China washed over the crowd and drenched disinterested stone lions of Trafalgar square.
+Performers tried their best to cheer the crowd but there is only so much enthusiasm you can muster when you are freezing cold and soaked through to the bone.
 In other years Trafalgar Square is packed with people.
 This year only a few brave souls battle against the elements.